-- Geography is valued and promoted through direct teaching, purposeful learning opportunities and first hand experiences. - We use planned themes alongside first hand experiences and capitalise on unplanned moments that present themselves to talk about places, communities and the natural world, to develop an appreciation of the world they live in. e.g. where they live and their school, their local community and interesting local places like All Saints Junior School, parks, the canal, Warwick. - For each theme we have identified the geographical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
-We cover the following themes: - All about me through this topic children will learn about their local community - Festivals through this topic children will learn about places around the world e.g. Diwali, Christmas, Chinese New Year, Easter - Changes through this topic children will learn about the natural world and the importance of the water cycle - Animals through this topic children will learn about the features of specific locations and habitats - Within the provision we ensure that children have constant access to the world and local maps and globes and understand how to use them. - We make connections with children's first hand experiences to exemplify where children live, where they have visited, holidays they have had, wider global events and countries they have found out about - Children are encouraged to expand their knowledge of the natural world by capitalising on ever opportunity to explore and experience the outdoors. - Our weekly 'Wonderful Wellies' sessions are a focused session upon this. - Adults know and understand geographical language.
+- Geography is valued and promoted through direct teaching, purposeful learning opportunities and first-hand experiences. - Teachers label geographical learning as 'Geography so that the children understand what Geography is and what it means in practice. - We use planned themes alongside first hand experiences and capitalise on unplanned moments that present themselves to talk about places, communities and the natural world, to develop an appreciation of the world they live in. e.g. where they live and their school, their local community and interesting local places like All Saints Junior School, parks, the canal, Warwick. - During the Summer Term, we have a school trip to a local Nature Reserve, to learn about minibeasts.
+We also go on a whole school trip to Cotswold Wildlife Park, to experience larger animals. - For each theme we have identified the geographical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited. - For each theme we have identified the historical knowledge and skills that we will teach ensuring that knowledge and skills are regularly revisited.
+We cover the following themes: - All about me through this topic children will learn about their local community - Festivals through this topic children will learn about places around the world e.g. Diwali, Christmas, Chinese New Year, Easter - Changes through this topic children will learn about the natural world and the importance of the water cycle, life cycle of a chick, life cycle of a plant and growing beans. - Animals through this topic children will learn about the features of specific locations and habitats including minibeasts and large animals. - Within the provision we ensure that children have constant access to the world and local maps and globes and understand how to use them. - We make connections with children's first-hand experiences to exemplify where children live, where they have visited, holidays they have had, wider global events and countries they have found out about - Children are encouraged to expand their knowledge of the natural world by capitalising on ever opportunity to explore and experience the outdoors. - Our weekly 'Wonderful Wellies' sessions are a focused session upon this. - Adults know and understand geographical language.
 They take every opportunity to model it and teach geographical skills encouraging children to ask questions, noticing and comparing similarities and differences and expressing opinions.